thezacharytaylor/comradeyuri/README.md

 ## Themes

-Comrade Yuri - Dark Theme with slight tweaks to up contrast on characters Comrade Yuri A11y - A11y friendly contrast tweaks to theme Comrade Yuri Light - Contrast, though a11y friendly, tweaks to character contrast Comrade Yuri Contrast - Unmodified as of now.
+Comrade Yuri - Dark Theme with slight tweaks to up contrast on characters Comrade Yuri A11y - A11y friendly tweaks to character contrast Comrade Yuri Light - Contrast with slight tweaks.
+Comrade Yuri Light A11y - A11y friendly tweaks to character contrast Comrade Yuri Contrast - Unmodified as of now.

 ## TODO: